-The lenses for this system were based on Voigtlander designs, manufactured by Carl Zeiss and had an original bayonet mount.
-The limited set of lenses did not contribute to the popularity of the system, so in addition to "BM" cameras with bayonet mount, "TM" cameras with M42 screw mount were also introduced.
+Lenses for this system were based on Voigtlander designs and produced by Carl Zeiss.
+The limited set of lenses did not contribute to the popularity of cameras, so in addition to bayonet-mount models, "TM" cameras with the M42 screw mount were also introduced.

 |Wide-angle prime lenses|